HawaiianSpy/blipvert/README.md

 #### ```bool IsPalletizedEncoding(const Fourcc fourcc);```
 #### ```bool IsPlanarYUV(const MediaFormatID& encoding);```
 #### ```bool IsPlanarYUV(const Fourcc fourcc);```
-Returns *true* if the input is what the function name states, and returns *false* otherwise.
+Returns *true* if the given MediaFormatID or fourcc code is what the function name states, and returns *false* otherwise.
 #

 #### ```bool IsGloballyValidBitmapDimension(int32_t width, int32_t height);```
-Returns *true* if the given bitmap logical dimensions are within the constraints.
+Returns *true* if the given bitmap's logical dimensions are within the constraints.

 ******************************